14 Jan Macquarie Island: Australia’s sub-Antarctic Island

 Sandy Bay is home to 150,000 king penguins, with a total Island population of perhaps 450,000.

-Macquarie Island has four breeding species of penguin: gentoo, Eastern rockhopper, royal and king all of which you see on your time here.
-There are believed top be 850,000 breeding pairs of Royal penguins with Hurd Point (at the southern end of the island) home to approximately 500,000 pairs (still some way behind the largest penguin colony in the world, Zavodovski Island in the South Sandwich Island, with over 1.5 million chinstrap penguins), which we cruise past onboard the Heritage Adventurer.
+Macquarie Island has four breeding species of penguin: gentoo, Eastern rockhopper, royal and king – all of which you see during your time here.
+There are believed to be 850,000 breeding pairs of Royal penguins, with Hurd Point (found at the southern end of the island) being home to approximately 500,000 pairs, which we cruise past onboard the Heritage Adventurer.
+This is still some way behind the largest penguin colony in the world though, with the Zavodovski Island in the South Sandwich Island having over 1.5 million chinstrap penguins.

 Hurd Point Royal Penguin colony (part of) 500,000 pairs